KatsiarynaTsialpuk/HTML-Snippets/responsive email template/README.md

 </table>
 <![endif]-->
 ```
-This will wrap it in a 600px container.
+This will wrap the main container in a 600px table.
 Some versions of Outlook use the IE rendering engine
 to output the email whereas other versions of Outlook use Microsoft word rendering engine.

 ## Hiding mobile styles for Yahoo mail